samuelim01/peerprep/services/question/README.md

 Retrieve Questions by Title, Description, Topics, and Difficulty: curl -X GET "http://localhost:8081/questions?title=Reverse%20a%20String&description=string&topics=Algorithms&difficulty=Easy"
 ```

+### Parameter Format Details:
+The `topics` parameter must be passed as a comma-separated string in `GET` request because there is limitation with URL encoding and readability concerns.

 ### Example of Response Body for Success: